Signed-eliminable graphs and free multiplicities on the braid arrangement: Conjecture of Athanasiadis

-\textbf{Proof.} Note that the bicolor-eliminability is a local condition.
+\textbf{Proof.} Note that the signed-eliminability is a local condition.
 In other words, that can be determined by checking the behavior of edges between every ordered triple of vertices $i,j<h$.
-Hence the proposition follows immediately by conditions (A1), (A2), the definition of a bicolor-eliminable graph and Theorem \ref{freemulti}. \owari
+Hence the proposition follows immediately by conditions (A1), (A2), the definition of a signed-eliminable graph and Theorem \ref{freemulti}. \owari

 \begin{theorem} In the deformation (\ref{defath}), $c\A_G$ is free if $G$ satisfies (A1) and (A2).
 In particular, the ``if'' part of Conjecture \ref{conjath} is true. \end{theorem}

 \textbf{Proof}.
 Induction on $\ell \ge 1$.
 When $\ell=1$, there is nothing to prove.
 If $\ell=2$ then the classification in \cite{A1} completes the proof.
 Assume that $\ell \ge 3$.
 By Theorem \ref{Yoshinagamulti} and Proposition \ref{key2}, it suffices to show that $(c \A_G)_X$ is free for any $X \in L(c\A_G)$ with $\bigcap_{H \in c \A_G} H \subsetneq X \subset H_{\infty}$.
 Again, recall that conditions (A1) and (A2) are local and note that $(c \A_G)_X$ decomposes into the direct product of the empty arrangement and the arrangement $c \A_{G'}$, where $G'$ is some directed graph.
 In fact, if $X=\{x_{i_1}=x_{i_2}=\cdots=x_{i_s}\} \cap H_{\infty}$, then $G'$ is the induced subgraph of $G$ with $V_{G'}=\{i_1,\ldots,i_s\}$.
 Then again the locality of (A1) and (A2) implies that $G'$ also satisfies conditions (A1) and (A2).
 Since $\rank (c \A_{G'}) < \rank (c \A_{G})$, the induction hypothesis implies that $c \A_{G'}$ is free.
 Hence $(c \A_G)_X$ is also free, which completes the proof. \owari